We're hosting school vaccination clinics for students. For a list of participating schools, see the school clinic schedule.

-Niagara Region Public Health is reviewing immunization records and exemptions for all school age children during the 2022-2023 school year.
+Niagara Region Public Health is reviewing immunization records and exemptions for all school age children during the 2023-2024 school year.
 You will not be contacted if we have an up-to-date immunization record or valid exemption on file for your child.

-These laws are important to protect our communities from diseases.
-If an outbreak of a vaccine-preventable disease occurs at a school or child care facility, Public Health will use immunization records and valid exemptions to quickly figure out who is at risk so they can be notified and excluded from school or child care until the outbreak is over.
+In the event of an outbreak, Public Health relies on complete immunization records to quickly identify who is at risk.
+These children can then be notified and excluded from child care or school for their protection until the risk of infection is over.
 In Niagara, this was done in 2015 for measles and 2017 for mumps.

 You can check to see if your child has the vaccinations they need to attend child care or school by:

-For example, if they receive their four to six year booster at four years of age, they become due for their 14 to 16 year booster at 14 years of age.
-For questions, contact the vaccine team.
+This means if they get their four to six year booster at four years of age, they become due for their adolescent booster 10 years later at 14 years of age.
+If you have any questions, contact the vaccine team.

-If you received a notice from Niagara Region Public Health, it means we are missing vaccination information from you.
+If you received a reminder notice from Niagara Region Public Health, it means we are missing vaccination information from you.
 Select the drop down option(s) that apply to you for next steps.

 You may have received all the required vaccinations, but Public Health does not have this information on file.
 Immunization records are not automatically provided to us.
 Report any vaccines received from a health care provider.